segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

 ## 3. Upgrade Middleware to Plugins

-Middlewares are a powerful mechanism that can augment events collected by the Analytics iOS (Classic) SDK.
+Middlewares are a powerful mechanism that can augment events collected by the Analytics Android (Classic) SDK.
 A middleware is a simple function that is invoked by the Segment SDK and can be used to monitor, modify, augment or reject events.
-Analytics Swift replaces the concept of middlewares with Enrichment Plugins to give you even more control over your event data.
+[Analytics Kotlin](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-plugin-architecture)replaces the concept of middlewares with Enrichment Plugins to give you even more control over your event data.
 Refer to the Plugin Architecture Overview for more information.

 ### 3.a) Upgrading source middleware